LostRuins/ConcedoBot/README.md

 /botmemory @YourBotName [prompt] - Overrides the bot memory for this channel /botbackend @YourBotName [kcpp_base_url] - Overrides the kcpp backend used by the bot in a channel /botsavesettings @YourBotName - Saves whitelisted channels and bot memories to disk.
 Does not save chat history.
+/botdescribe @YourBotName - Describes an image uploaded by a user.
 ```

 General Commands: